 You should consider the nature of the terrain from two different angles.
 The first relates to the hunting parties’ physical capabilities.

-Ask how long stalks will be and how much walking will be required each day, as well as the difficulty of walking.
+Ask for the length of the stalks and how much walking will be required each day.
+Enquire as to the difficulty of walking.
 Are there steep canyons and rocky hillsides to climb?

 It would be best if you inquired about the variability of the terrain.
 It’s always good to have different types of topography to hunt with your Africa outfitter.